 It's vital to be realistic about the commitment and motivation of your people and spell out any plans to improve or maintain staff morale.

-See videos and resources with what to include in your business plan.
+See what to include in your business plan for further resources and useful videos.

 What's the big idea?